vdaas/vald/docs/user-guides/deployment.md

     kubectl apply -f vr.yaml
     ```

-If you need to auto managing to vald-helm-operator, you must apply `vhor.yaml` for applying `ValdHelmOpearterRelease`.
+If you need to auto managing to vald-helm-operator, you must apply `vhor.yaml` for applying `ValdHelmOperatorRelease`.

 <details><summary>Sample ValdHelmOperatorRelease YAML</summary><br>